Recent changes to this guide are listed at the end of the document.

 |Block remote fonts 3||disabled||disabled|

-If you are new to uBO and content filtering, you should not enable this option.
-Not enabling it will sometimes provide a visual indication when something is blocked in a webpage in the form of an empty space.
+1 - If you are new to uBO and content filtering, you should probably not enable this option.
+Leaving this option disabled will sometimes provide a visual indication when something is blocked in the form of a placeholder where the object was, thus letting you know that something was blocked.

-This option should not be enabled if you are using uMatrix to handle dynamic filtering.
-If you are following the The Firefox Privacy Guide For Dummies! and not using uMatrix, then it may be enabled only after reading the Advanced user features section of the uBO wiki.
+2 - This option may be enabled only after reading the Advanced user features section of the uBO wiki.

 <noscript> HTML tags.
-The problem with the latter is that some page elements that might have been displayed had the
+A potential problem with this is that some page elements that might have been displayed had the

 |Auto-update filter lists||enabled|